ilastik/ilastik.github.io/documentation/basics/headless.md

 [controlling resources]: {{site.baseurl}}/documentation/basics/installation#controlling-cpu-and-ram-resources

+## Input options

+**Required settings:**

+- `--headless` Invokes headless classification mode.
+- `--project` The path to your project file, which you have already used to train a classifier.

+**Optional input settings:**

+- `--readonly` Open the project in read-only mode; necessary for using a single project from multiple processes.
+- `--input_axes` specify meaning of your axes.
+In some cases ilastik's default guess for the axes is not correct.
+In such cases, supply the axes explicitly (e.g. `--input_axes=zcyx` for a 3D dataset with channels and the axes in the "zcyx" order).

 ### Using stack input

 If you are dealing with 3D data in the form of an image sequence (e.g. a tiff stack),